movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Suitable for beginners as well as experienced movers, as the group is small and each of the practices will be adapted to you.

-Place: Kuu London
-76 Lower Clapton Rd
-E5 0RN London

-Time: Saturdays 9:30 - 10:45 am

 * Price: £180 - includes the digital content for week 1 + 7 weekly movement
-  classes at Kuu with follow up readings and videos
+  classes at our studio in North Hackney or one of our partner studios + follow up readings and practice videos

+Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the next start date and place and book your spot.

 Upon the completion of the course you will have an option to join a 6-week continuation, if you want to go further.
-These will be weekly movement classes playing with and building onto the motor skills from the basic course.
+These are weekly movement classes/workshops playing with and building onto the motor skills from the basic course.
+The price is £120 for the full 6 weeks or 2.
 We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging and support you in building robust functional strength.
-The price of the 6-week continuation course is £120.

-Get in touch on 07936348233 or ivana@movementkitchen.co.uk to find out about the next start date and book your spot.